geshan/geshan.github.com/source/_posts/2018-12-21-the-most-important-tip-for-beginner-software-engineers-is.markdown

 1. Create a method to get the data from the controller sent by user
 1. Validate all the input for values, refund types, and reasons.
 1. If all validation passes, generate a random alphanumeric number of length 10 which is not existing in the refund table (recursive check)
-1. If validation fails to respond with a proper validation failure message, decide on reponse structure
+1. If validation fails to respond with a proper validation failure message, decide on response structure
 1. Start a database transaction
     1. Insert the refund related values of refund_nr, reason_reason, is_premium_customer to the `refund` table
     1. On insert success, get the id of the last insert